 According to the Global Peace Index, the United States is the 128th-safest country in the world out of 163 countries.
 With frequent headlines of hate crimes, mass shootings, natural disasters, and terrorist attacks, the United States can be potentially dangerous for citizens and visitors.
 Safety is a significant factor for those looking to relocate, especially those looking to start families, and can affect overall quality of life.

-Safety varies significantly by state in the U.S. How do we determine the safest and most dangerous states in the United States?
+Safety varies significantly by the state in the U.S. How do we determine the safest and most dangerous states in the United States?
 Wallethub compared all 50 states across 53 indicators.
-Each state was giving a total score out of 100.
+Each state was given a total score out of 100.
 The indicators were grouped into the following categories: Personal & Residential Safety; Financial Safety; Road Safety; Workplace Safety; and Emergency Preparedness.
-Wallethub used indicators such as: Number of Fatalities per 100 million Vehicle Miles of Travel; Number of Law-Enforcement Employees per Capita; Number of Assaults per Capita; Bullying Incidence Rate; Unemployment Rate; Share of Uninsured Population; Percentage of Adults with Rainy-Day Funds; Total Loss Amount from Climate Disasters per Capita; and Number of Fatal Occupational Injuries per Total Workers.
+Wallethub used indicators such as the Number of Fatalities per 100 million Vehicle Miles of Travel; Number of Law-Enforcement Employees per Capita; Number of Assaults per Capita; Bullying Incidence Rate; Unemployment Rate; Share of Uninsured Population; Percentage of Adults with Rainy-Day Funds; Total Loss Amount from Climate Disasters per Capita; and Number of Fatal Occupational Injuries per Total Workers.